alandmoore/lifts/README.rst

 ============

 - LIFTS is based on Flask, and requires flask.
 It is probably best to run it using a python virtual environment.
 - LIFTS needs to authenticate with an LDAP service, such as Active Directory or eDirectory.
+It also requires the python-ldap library.
 - You probably want to run it using a real web server, such as apache with mod_wsgi.
 - You should almost certainly run it on a unixlike system such as Linux or BSD where there is a decent cron daemon and GNU find.
 - You also need to run it on a server where some sort of MTA is running and properly configured (a.k.a. "sendmail" functionality).